 In addition to fiber and vitamin C, the antioxidants in berries can boost your health BIG time.
 They support weight loss, blood sugar, brain function, heart health, eye health, skin health, digestion, detoxification, and the nervous system.

 Antioxidants & Fiber

 The antioxidants and fiber make berries ideal for weight loss.
-With their high antioxidant content, berries protect against oxidative damage.
+With a high antioxidant content, they’re great at protecting against oxidative damage.
 They do this by neutralizing free-radicals that cause inflammation, pre-mature aging, and disease.
-The fiber in berries supports digestion and lowers the glycemic load or the rate carbs are digested.
+Their high-fiber content supports digestion and lowers the glycemic load or the rate carbs are digested.
 Enjoying low glycemic foods is beneficial for consistent energy and focus.

 Healthier Snack or Sweet

 Naturally sweet and filled with flavor, fruit is nature’s dessert.
 Fruit is refreshing, convenient, easy-to-prepare, and provides a healthier snack.
 They’re a much better sweet-tooth option to insulin-spiking processed products.
 Choosing natural whole foods over processed products is a healthy habit for improving your diet.
 Berries are a great alternative to processed snacks, such as fruit bars, baked goods and candy.
 They’re a naturally sweet, low-carb choice to satisfy cravings without packing on the pounds.